 The squill is a bulbous perennial that easily spreads by offsets and self-seeding.

 The Scilla mischtschenkoana is an easy to grow plant and suitable for rock gardens.
-This spring bloomer can be planted under deciduous shrubs and trees.
+This spring bloomer can be planted under deciduous shrubs and trees and is very drought tolerant.

 The flowers are light blue and will fade to nearly white.
 After the bloom the leaves stay green for some time.
 Do not cut them because the squill uses these leaves to build up the energy to bloom again next year.